caffineConfession/QROrderingApp/README.md

 npx prisma db push
 ```

 This will inspect your `prisma/schema.prisma` file and apply the schema to your database.
 It will also automatically run `npx prisma generate` to update your Prisma Client.
+If you change your `DATABASE_URL` (e.g., switching to a pooler), re-run this command.

 ### 5. Run the Development Server